marxin/texi2rst-generated/sphinx/gccint/rtl-representation/on-the-side-ssa-form-for-rtl.rst

 is to use the RTL SSA form, which provides a Static Single Assignment representation of the RTL instructions.

-The RTL SSA code is located in the rtl-ssa subdirectory of the GCC source tree.
+The RTL SSA code is located in the :samp:`rtl-ssa` subdirectory of the GCC source tree.
 This section only gives a brief overview of it; please see the comments in the source code for more details.